 Remember: searching the catalog will find books, ebooks, videos, and music materials, but it will NOT find articles.
 Start with OneSearch on the UArts Libraries home page to include articles.COLONIALISM--HISTORY

 Periodical indexes are research tools that allow you to search for articles in magazines, journals and newspapers.

 Before you begin searching, think carefully about your topic.
 What will you do if you don't find enough, or if you find too much?
 Are there synonyms or variant spellings for your terms?

 We recommend starting with a simple search and then narrowing it down.For example, try decoloniz* and art* and see what you get, then narrow it down from there.

 I've found articles I want to read.
 Now what?

 There are different ways to find an article once you retrieve a citation in the index:

-- See if there is a link in the index you're using to a full-text article online and download it or e-mail it to yourself.
+- See if there's a PDF or full-text HMTL of the article and download it or e-mail it to yourself.

 When you find information on a topic, no matter what format it takes (book, journal, Web page), there are style manuals to show you the correct way to give cite those sources in a paper.